 Implement the following for mechanical vegetation management and removal activities:

-Conduct vegetation management and removal activities according to the work windows specified in Order section V.D.2., unless authorized by the Central Coast Water Board through a Work Window Extension Request.

-Minimize use of heavy equipment in waters of the state and riparian areas and implement BMPs to prevent ground disturbance and soil compaction from heavy equipment use.
+Minimize use of heavy equipment in surface waters of the state and riparian areas and implement BMPs to prevent ground disturbance and soil compaction from heavy equipment use.

 To the maximum extent practicable, limit tracked or wheeled equipment to designated ingress and egress points and to existing stream crossing points.
 Do not cross streams when surface water is present or soils are saturated.

-Wood chips produced from mechanical treatments on site shall not be used to stabilize disturbed soils on slopes steeper than 30% within 100 feet of waters of the state.
-If wood chips are used as a stabilization method on slopes less than 30%, wood chips shall not exceed a depth of 3 inches and shall be applied and stabilized in a manner that minimizes potential discharge to waters of the state.
+Wood chips produced from mechanical treatments on site shall not be used to stabilize disturbed soils on slopes steeper than 30% within 100 feet of surface waters of the state.
+If wood chips are used as a stabilization method on slopes less than 30%, wood chips shall not exceed a depth of 3 inches and shall be applied and stabilized in a manner that minimizes potential discharge to surface waters of the state.

 Prescribed Fire

-Establish a 50-foot buffer around sensitive resources and any surface water.

 Establish control lines using existing roads whenever feasible.

 To the maximum extent practicable, avoid burning on unstable slopes or in areas prone to debris flows, landslides, or rock falls.

-To the maximum extent practicable, implement a mosaic burn pattern, leaving sections of unburned vegetation to serve as natural sediment and nutrient filters.

-To the maximum extent practicable, employ ignition patterns like head fires or flanking fires to promote low-intensity burns.
-Utilize only low-intensity burns for understory burns in waters of the state and riparian areas.

-To the maximum extent practicable, plan multiple, smaller burns over several seasons instead of one large burn to reduce cumulative impacts on soils, vegetation, and water resources.
+To the maximum extent practicable, use understory burns of low to moderate severity within watercourses and riparian areas to maintain root integrity, prevent creation of bare soils, promote plant heterogeneity, and preserve the functions and benefits of those resources.

-Before burning, remove excess dead vegetation, snags, and accumulated leaf litter from riparian zones to the maximum extent practicable to promote low-intensity burns and minimize the risk of impacts from prescribed fire.

 Limit pile burning to the location the burn pile was created to minimize the potential spread of invasive plant species.
 Establish burn piles in already disturbed areas, away from trees and native vegetation when feasible, or establish burn piles on compacted roads or parking lots as needed.
-Burn piles must adhere to the 50-foot buffer required in Order section VII.B.1.Limit burn piles to 20 feet in length, width, and diameter.

 Remove trash in advance of broadcast burning.